 These short-term loans can lead to big-time charges.

-Those at the Platinum and Prime levels in some states have their payments reported to the three major credit bureaus, so you might be able to improve your credit score.
+Those at the Platinum and Prime levels in some states have their payments reported to the three major credit bureaus, so you might also be able to improve your credit score.
 This is a subtle, but potentially significant difference from a traditional payday lender where the loans and repayments don’t appear on your credit report.

-Because LendUp’s interest can be significantly higher than other lenders, if you have good credit, you should comparison-shop for your personal loan before making a choice.
+Because LendUp’s interest rates can be significantly higher than other lenders, if you have good credit, you should comparison-shop for your personal loan before making a choice.

 Who is a LendUp personal loan good for?